 Drumstick Sambhar (£3).
 This is a lentil based stew indigenous of South India or Sri Lanka.
 The drumstick sambhar’s name is indicative of it’s long drumstick like appearance.
-Sadly though this was a head scratcher for me as the sambhar although okra like in appearance it was a far cry to how tender it looked.
+Sadly though this was a head scratcher for me as the sambhar, although okra like in appearance, was a far cry to how tender it looked.
 The vegetable was starchy and it was akin to chewing on dried out asparagus butts.

 Ceylonese Spit Chicken (£19).
-Our waitress advised to allow for 30 minutes cooking time.
-I tell you what it was bloody worth it!
+Our waitress said allow for 30 minutes cooking time, I tell you what it was bloody worth it!
 A dish I didn’t try last time and was desperate make amends.
 It’s marinated in 15 different spices and roasted until tender on a rotisserie.
 What you get is a fall off the bone aromatic masterpiece.
 Delicious.

 It comes with gotukola sambol and pol roti.
 Gotukola is a Sri Lankan salad which typically consist of pennywort (gotukola), grated coconut, shallots, lime juice, green chilli, salt & pepper.
 It’s a grown up salad and the peppery leaves work well against the acidity of lime.

 Another Chicken Heart Chukka was thrown in for good measure!

 Dosa (£3 each) with coriander, tomato and coconut chutney.
 Dosas are made from fermented lentils & rice and these ones are simply magic.
 Golden brown in hue and crisp – they are made for dipping, even on their own they’re intensely satisfying.